Frequently Asked Questions

 What is a quota?

-Your HPCC disk space will be located at
+Your HPC disk space will be located at

 Inside this directory, every user of this allocation will have a subdirectory, identified by their RCF login.
 This disk space is called the project directory.
 All users associated with the allocation will share the disk quota for the project directory.

 In addition to your space in the project directory, you will also be granted your own disk quota, which is located in your RCF home directory.
-This directory has a fixed 50 MB quota and is strictly for personal use.
-Always start your HPCC jobs from the project directory.
+This directory has a fixed 1 GB quota and is strictly for personal use.
+Always start your HPC jobs from the project directory.
 The most common cause of “disk quota exceeded” error messages is a direct result of users starting jobs from their home directory and not their project directory.

 You can check the quota on your RCF home directory by running the following command: